-Thanks to the 1998 Copyright Extension Act, also known as the Sonny Bono Act, no artwork published prior to 1923 will enter the public domain until 2019.
+Thanks to the 1998 Copyright Extension Act, also known as the Sonny Bono Act, no artwork published made in 1923 or afterward that were still protected by copyright in 1998 will enter the public domain until 2019.
 But doesn't the United States abide by the “author's life plus 70 years” as the terms of copyright?
 Technically yes, but when the Extension Act was passed, it was retroactively applied to give works published between 1923 and 1977 a copyright term of 95 years.
 Confused yet?
 So are we.
 Basically, the work of artists who passed in 1947 went into the public domain in most of the world as of January 1, 2018.
 Those same works won't enter into the public domain in the United States until 2042.

 While you ponder that thought, let's take a look at some of the great visual artists whose work is being made freely available for scholarship, research, and creativity in other countries around the world.
 You can see a comprehensive list of artists, musicians, and authors—including Winston Churchill and Che Guevara—on Wikipedia.

 Happy Public Domain Day!
 Here's a look at some of the top visual artists whose work entered the public domain (depending on where you live).

 The Belgian painter is one of the most well-known members of the Surrealist group, and is known for his thought-provoking work that challenges our perceptions of reality.

 Bonnard was a French painter and printmaker who was the founder of the Post-Impressionist avant-garde group Les Nabis.

 This Famed American Realist painter is most well-known for his oil paintings of rural and urban life such as Nighthawks.

 Kathleen Scott (1878 – 1947)This British sculptor is known for her public sculptures of famous figures, including one of first husband, Antarctic explorer Robert Falcon Scott, a version of which stands in Waterloo Place, London.